Ecuador national football team: Home stadium

 The Ecuador national team plays their home games at the Estadio Olímpico Atahualpa in Quito.
 Having opened in 1951, it initially had a capacity of 45,000, but was later reduced to 35,724.

 The stadium has a running track, which has gone to be one of the most important in South America for events organized by the former International Association of Athletics Federations.

 15 gates surround the stadium, allowing for an evacuation to be completed in about 10 minutes.
 The venue also features an electronic scoreboard located in the northern sector.
 The screen, manufactured by Hungarian-based company Elektroimpex in 1985, measures 10 meters tall and 30 meters wide.

 In this stadium, Ecuador defeated Uruguay at the 1993 Copa América and Brazil at the 2002 World Cup qualifiers.
 After tying with the former on 7 November 2001, Ecuador qualified for their first World Cup.
 Since then, Ecuador has qualified three times.

-The stadium is set to be demolished in late-2020 for a newer stadium in preparation for the 2024 Copa América.
-For the 2022 FIFA World Cup qualifiers, Ecuador will play at the Casa Blanca.
+The stadium is set to be demolished in late-2020 for a newer stadium, which in first instance was for preparation for the 2024 Copa América.
+However, Ecuador declined to host Copa America in 2022.

+For the 2022 FIFA World Cup qualifiers, Ecuador played at the Casa Blanca.